-Common Notions is a publishing house and programming platform that fosters new formulations of living autonomy.
-We aim to circulate timely reflections, clear critiques, and inspiring strategies that amplify movements for social justice.
+Common Notions is a publishing house and programming platform that advances new formulations of liberation and living autonomy.
+Our books provide timely reflections, clear critiques, and inspiring strategies that amplify movements for social justice.

+By any media necessary, Common Notions seek to nourish the imagination and generalize common notions about the creation of other worlds beyond state and capital.
 Our publications trace a constellation of critical and visionary meditations on the organization of freedom.
-By any media necessary, we seek to nourish the imagination and generalize common notions about the creation of other worlds beyond state and capital.
-Inspired by various traditions of autonomism and liberation—in the US and internationally, historical and emerging from contemporary movements—our publications provide resources for a collective reading of struggles past, present, and to come.
+Inspired by various traditions of autonomism and liberation—in the U.S. and internationally, historically and emerging from contemporary movements—our publications provide resources for a collective reading of struggles past, present, and to come.

 On the Concept of Common Notions